pamigomp/ionic-template/README.md

 ### Install Dependencies

-Firstly, make sure you have bower, grunt-cli and karma-cli installed globally.
+Firstly, make sure you have bower, grunt-cli, karma-cli, ionic and cordova installed globally.
 To do this run:

 ```bash
 npm install -g bower grunt-cli karma-cli ionic cordova